- Apply – there’s no fee!

 We have designed our MBA admission as a one-step process.
-You can be advised and registered for your first classes in a single meeting.
+You can be advised and registered for your first business degree classes in a single meeting.
 Schedule a virtual or campus visit for information.

 All applicants must have a baccalaureate degree from an accredited institution.

-- Applicants with a bachelor’s or master’s degree GPA of 3.0 or higher will be considered for admission without submitting a GMAT score report
+- Applicants with a bachelor’s or master’s degree GPA of 2.75 or higher will be considered for regular admission.

 - All applications will be considered by the admissions committee